-But I enjoy these things.
+But I do enjoy these things.
 They are usually a hoot, and as much as I love blogging, mixing things up once in a blue moon is awfully fun.
 They make for a fun post here about what I'm up to other than "Write, write, and a bit of writing after I write."
 And I have to tell you…if you've never had a room full of people really interested in what YOU have to say about something, it can be pretty rad.

 I also have a decade and change of experience in front of a classroom, so I've no trouble with public speaking or teaching or even keeping my presentations interesting.
 And I have experience modifying my messages in complexity and irreverence with everyone from MFA cohorts to middle schoolers.

 Here are just a few disclaimers and guidelines (some assuming a post-covid world) so we don't waste each other's time.

 - I will not, under any circumstances, speak on things that would be classified as "out of my lane."
 If you want to know about linguistics, get a linguist.
 (My interest is hobby-level at best.)
 If you want to know about traditional publishing, you should find a published (traditionally published) author.
 If you want to talk about anti-racism in writing, you should be talking to a BIPOC.
 If you want to talk about portraying trans issues well, you should put trans folks on your panels/podcasts/etc. I can touch on subjects dear to my heart, and I can talk about my journey and how I think other people from privileged backgrounds might proceed, but I'm not the person to talk to about what is a problem or how to address it.
 When it comes to that shit, I listen.